 - Web form integration helps collect leads and their relevant information effortlessly.

-- Easily adjust sales pipeline with a customizable, drag-and-drop interface.
+- Easily adjust the sales pipeline with a customizable, drag-and-drop interface.

 Cons: